eth-act/zkevm-book/src/trees/external/preconditions.md

 Recent advances show that proving technology is evolving very rapidly.
 As slot times shorten, proving systems are expected to keep improving in parallel, aiming for proofs in 6 seconds, 3 seconds, or even under 1 second in the future.
 This makes fast proving a moving target that will continue to push technical progress forward.

-#### Decentralization Implications

-Beyond speed, real-time proving has important consequences for decentralization.
-If proof systems require massive GPU clusters or expensive specialized hardware, only a few large operators could run them, introducing new centralization risks.

-To address this, ongoing work focuses on reducing both hardware and energy costs.
-The goal is to make provers small and efficient enough to run on modest clusters, and eventually even on consumer-grade machines such as powerful desktops or laptops.
-In the long term, this could allow individuals, small organizations, or community groups to participate in proving, supporting a more open and decentralized network.

 #### Decentralization and "Home Proving"

 Beyond speed, real-time proving has critical consequences for decentralization.
 If proof systems require massive GPU clusters or expensive specialized hardware, only a few large operators could run them, introducing new centralization risks.